Anna Alice Chapin: Film

 Several of Chapin's stories were adapted for film between 1914 and 1961.
-The Eagle's Mate was produced in 1914 with Mary Pickford and James Kirkwood, Sr. in the starring roles.
+The Eagle's Mate was produced by Famous Players in 1914 with Mary Pickford and James Kirkwood, Sr. in the starring roles.
 In 1920 Mountain Madness came out with a cast led by Mignon Anderson, Harold Miller (1894-1972) and Ora Carew.
 The Girl of Gold written with Cleveland Moffett first appeared in the magazine Snappy Stories as a serial running from December, 1919 to March, 1920 and was produced as a film with Florence Vidor, Malcolm McGregor and Alan Roscoe in 1925.
 The libretto Babes in Toyland was first seen on film in 1934 as a vehicle for Laurel and Hardy and again in 1961 with Ray Bolger, Tommy Sands and Annette Funicello.